Gluten-Free Sourdough Rolls

 Expert Tips

-Use a mature sourdough starter.
+- Use a mature sourdough starter.
 If your starter is weak, only bubbles a little, or is not mature, the rolls will still be delicious, they just won’t have as many air pockets.
 A mature sourdough starter is a starter at its peak activity that is still bubbling (it hasn’t fallen flat yet).
+If you prefer using starter discard, add 7g of active dry/instant yeast or 20g of fresh yeast.

-If you want more sourness to your rolls, leave them to ferment overnight in the refrigerator.
+- If you want more sourness to your rolls, let them ferment overnight in the refrigerator.

 FAQ